-Teaching of topics linked to sex will occur in single sex groups.
+Teaching of topics linked to sex and relationship education will occur in mixed gender groups.
 Teachers will plan activities which engage both boys and girls, recognising the national trend in which boys often feel the emphasis in RSE lessons is on female development.
-In most cases, relationship education will occur in mixed gender groups although Mill Water recognises that pupils who come from some cultural backgrounds may deem it inappropriate to discuss particular topics within mixed gender groups, when accommodation will be made.
-Where mixed gender groups are planned for, parents will be informed and given an appropriate length of time to respond with concerns, allowing plans to be changed to take account of parental views.
+Mill Water recognises that pupils who come from some cultural backgrounds may deem it inappropriate to discuss particular topics within mixed gender groups, should this be the case, accommodations will be made.